gopi487krishna/proposal-gsoc-2020/README.md

 Why parse the same value again and again if it can be first parsed once and then stored.
 Then the lookup cost will be very small ( order of magnitudes smaller ).

 This is the reason why i suggest to parse and store the values during reading itself.
+One question that comes in mind is how the type of values will be detected for each keyword.
+Simple we wont detect it, rather we will try parsing the value to each of the types in this order ( bool , long long, double, std::string, std::complex&<int>,